thorleifjacobsen/ctf/TOOLS.md

 Here is a list of tools I've used during this CTF

+## Things to think about

+- Race Condition
+- Buffer Overflow
+- Injections

 ## Basic linux commands

 - hexdump (gets a full hexdump from the file)